vcita/developers-hub/entities/license/md/offering.md

 ## Offering

-Defines a sellable offering backed by a single SKU, pricing, and payment terms.
+An Offering represents a commercial agreement in the inTandem platform, describing the various attributes of the commercial terms, including pricing, type, and additional metadata.

-### Properties
+## Properties

 | Name | Description | Type | Required |
 | --- | --- | --- | --- |